ashep/aespl/README.md

 # AESPL -- An ESP Library

-Simple collection of useful stuff for ESP MCUs programming.
+Simple collection of useful stuff for ESP8266 and ESP32 MCUs programming.

 # Authors